d365collaborative/PSOAuthHelper/docs/Get-BearerToken.md

 ## PARAMETERS

 ### -InputObject
-The object you received from any of the invoke-* commands that returns an access token
+The object you received from any of the Invoke-* commands that returns an access token

 ```yaml
 Type: PSObject